 What is the charities SORP (FRS102)?

 The introduction of Financial Reporting Standard 102 (FRS 102) was a radical change as it brought together a whole series of piecemeal standards and guidelines on general accounting into a single standard.
-When FRS102 was introduced, the charity SORP was revised to interpret FRS102 for charities.
+When FRS102 was introduced, the Charities SORP was revised to interpret FRS102 for charities.
 A charity will now need to comply with FRS102 and the SORP (FRS102) for their financial statements to show a true and fair view.

 How are charity SORP (FRS102) accounts different from standard FRS102 accounts?

-The charity SORP requires a far greater level of information and disclosures in order to provide transparency and accountability.
+The Charities SORP requires a far greater level of information and disclosures in order to provide transparency and accountability.
 There are more requirements for the directors’ report, more analysis of income and expenditure and a focus on the funds position.